 Reasons to Love Chiang Rai

 The Hill Tribes settled into Thailand’s mountains centuries ago, travelling from as far as Nepal.
-Because of this, they have a distinctly different culture to the rest of Thailand.
-They wear different things, speak different languages, and have different customs.
+Because of this, they have a distinctly different culture and language to the rest of Thailand.

 I’d definitely recommend making your first stop in Chiang Rai the Hill Tribe Museum.
 Here, you’ll learn all about the Hill Tribe people and their culture, as well as some of the issues that they face today.